Hamilton Fish V: Politics

-The New Republic
+Sexual Harassment Allegations at The New Republic

 In February 2016, Fish was appointed publisher and editorial director of The New Republic after the magazine was purchased by Win McCormack.

 On October 29, 2017, Fish began a leave of absence pending an independent investigation into complaints by female employees, according to a letter from McCormack sent to the magazine's staff.
-McCormack said he had asked Fish to "remain on a leave of absence," effective immediately.
-"I have been made aware that a number of employees have come forward in the last few days to express concern about certain workplace interactions that have created an uncomfortable environment for them," McCormack wrote.
+McCormack said he had asked Fish to "remain on a leave of absence", effective immediately after "having been made aware that a number of employees have come forward in the last few days to express concern about certain workplace interactions that have created an uncomfortable environment for them."
+McCormack further wrote.
 "As I understand them, these concerns relate specifically to interactions between Ham Fish and a number of women employees."
 On October 30, 2017, the Huffington Post published allegations that, in front of several witnesses, Fish had choked a senior staff member at The Nation Institute hard enough to leave red marks on her throat.

-On November 3, 2017, he resigned from his positions.
+On November 3, 2017, Fish resigned from his various positions.

-In a New York Times article from November 3, 2017, Fish was cited as writing in response, "As I understand it, some employees, to my deep dismay, complained this week that my presence had led them to feel uncomfortable at The New Republic.”
-The article notes he added later, “It’s my sense that our office culture has been harmed, and the best way for me to help the organization move past this is by withdrawing."
+In a New York Times article from November 3, 2017, Fish was cited as writing in response, "As I understand it, some employees, to my deep dismay, complained this week that my presence had led them to feel uncomfortable at The New Republic."
+The article notes he added later, "It's my sense that our office culture has been harmed, and the best way for me to help the organization move past this is by withdrawing."
 In the letter Fish also stated, "Women have longstanding and profound concerns with respect to their treatment in the workplace.
 Many men have a lot to learn in this regard.
-I know I do.”
+I know I do.: